codelingo/docs/docs/clql.md

 ### Depth

-Facts use depth ranges specify the depth at which they can be found below their parent.
+Facts use depth ranges to specify the depth at which they can be found below their parent.
 Depth ranges have two zero based numbers, representing the minimum and maximum depth to find the result at, inclusive and exclusive respectively.
 The following query finds any if statements that are direct children of their parent method, in other words, if statements at depth zero from methods:

 ```
 cs.method[:]: